The SEA Group considers its suppliers as integral parts of the sustainability process.

-The level of attention and management of safety profiles through the Workplace Health and Safety Management System are analysed, in addition to the presence or otherwise within the company of a Prevention and Protection Service, the presence of a Safety Officer, whether at least once over the last three years the INAIL rate has reduced, the number of accidents reported over the last three years, the introduction of a safety training program and the verification of understanding after each training event.
+The level of attention and the management of safety profiles through the occupational health and safety management system (if certified in accordance with Legislative Decree 81/2008, under the UNI-INAIL guidelines or the OHSAS 18001 regulation) is analysed, in addition to the presence or otherwise within the company of a Prevention and Protection Service, the presence of a Safety Officer, who analyses the individual contracts/orders, whether at least once over the last three years the INAIL rate has reduced, in addition to the number of accidents reported over the last three years.

 - Corporate social responsibility

-Suppliers are requested to describe any company initiatives to develop a socially responsible approach to planning and management of business, in order to ensure that SEA may form a supply chain which contributes to achieve sustainable development.
-In addition, particular attention is placed on the profile level regarding the organizational model as per Legislative Decree 231/2001, in addition to the adoption of an internal Ethics Code by the supplier.
+Supplier evaluation is based on the availability of certifications (ISO 9001) and on company initiatives to develop a socially responsible approach to the planning and management of the business, described through their Sustainability Report.
+Particular attention is given to the presence of company policies for the respect of human rights.
+In addition, particular attention is placed on the profile level regarding the organizational model as per Legislative Decree 231/2001, in addition to the adoption of an internal Conduct Code/Ethics Code by the supplier.